holy-moley/MonsterGen/README.md

 This is a Project for CS 260 using Android Studio Java Application Software.
-With the demostration of the Factory Pattern incorporting the demostration of the factory pattern desgin along with aspects of the composite pattern aswell.
+The main functionality of the program is done through the Builder pattern, with the added help of a Director class.

 Develoment Crew
   - Anna N.